SlabyLol/SilvFox/README.md

 1. INSTALL node.js from browser LINK: https://nodejs.org/en/download    CLICK ON GREEN BUTTON
 2. Clone the repository or unzip the downloaded ZIP.
 3. Double-click **setup_silvfox.bat**.
+4. The server will start automatically and your browser will open.
+6. Clone the repository or unzip the downloaded ZIP.
+7. Double-click **setup_silvfox.bat**.
-4. Enter your OpenAI API key (if not already set).
+8. Enter your OpenAI API key (if not already set).
-5. The server will start automatically and your browser will open.
+9. The server will start automatically and your browser will open.

 ## Project Structure